lterfloth/psython/README.md

 ## Cronbach's alpha - with "if deleted"

-This package is for calculating Cronbach's alpha of an entire dataset with an "if deleted" table for finding items that should be removed.
+This package is for calculating Cronbach's alpha of an entire dataset with a "if deleted" table for finding items that should be removed.

 The package is using the pingouin package for the actuall calculation of Coronbach's alpha.

 ### Usage

-Here an example of the SAQ DataFrame (q3r = q3 reversed):
+Here is an example of the SAQ DataFrame (q3r = q3 reversed):

 <div>